keboola/connection-docs/templates/ecommerce/ecommerce.md

 {: .image-popup}
 ![Facebook Ads Data Source](/templates/ecommerce/facebook-ads-data-source.png)

-Log into Facebook with redirection from this step and allow Keboola Connection to access the data.
+Log into Facebook with redirection from this step and allow Keboola to access the data.

 From the list of accounts select the accounts from which you want to download data.